OverQ: Opportunistic Outlier Quantization for Neural Network Accelerators

 \section{Abstract}

 Outliers in weights and activations pose a key challenge for fixed-point quantization of neural networks.
-While outliers can be addressed by fine-tuning, this is not practical for machine learning (ML) service providers (e.g., Google, Microsoft) who often receive customers' models without the training data.
-Specialized hardware for handling outliers can enable low-precision DNNs, but incurs nontrivial area overhead.
-In this paper, we propose overwrite quantization (OverQ), a novel hardware technique which opportunistically increases bitwidth for outliers by letting them ``overwrite'' adjacent values.
-An FPGA prototype shows OverQ can significantly improve ResNet-18 accuracy at 4 bits while incurring relatively little increase in resource utilization.
+While they can be addressed by fine-tuning, this is not practical for ML service providers (e.g., Google or Microsoft) who often receive customer models without training data.
+Specialized hardware for handling activation outliers can enable low-precision neural networks, but at the cost of nontrivial area overhead.
+We instead propose overwrite quantization (OverQ), a lightweight hardware technique that opportunistically increases bitwidth for activation outliers by overwriting nearby zeros.
+It has two major modes of operation: range overwrite and precision overwrite.
+Range overwrite reallocates bits to increase the range of outliers, while precision overwrite reuses zeros to increase the precision of non-outlier values.
+Combining range overwrite with a simple cascading logic, we handle the vast majority of outliers to significantly improve model accuracy at low bitwidth.
+Our experiments show that with modest cascading, we can consistently handle over 90\% of outliers and achieve +5\% ImageNet Top-1 accuracy on a quantized ResNet-50 at 4 bits.
+Our ASIC prototype shows OverQ can be implemented efficiently on top of existing weight-stationary systolic arrays with small area increases per processing element.
+We imagine this technique can complement modern DNN accelerator designs to provide small increases in accuracy with insignificant area overhead.